-The IRS publishes minimum deductible and maximum medical expense limits annually.
-These terms apply to the amount you can contribute to an HSA for the year, the minimum deductible for your health insurance plan, and your annual out-of-pocket limits.
+Understanding these terms is important because they apply to the amount you can contribute to an HSA for the year, the minimum deductible for your health insurance plan, and your annual out-of-pocket limits.
 Your plan will pay 100% of your expenses for in-network medical care when you reach these limits.

 (company + employee)

-HSA catch up contributions
+HSA catch-up contributions

-HDHP minimum deductible
+HDHP minimum annual deductibles

-HDHP maximum out-of-pocket amount
+HDHP out-of-pocket maximums

-*Catch-up contributions can be made at any time in the year the participant turns 55.
+Note: Catch-up contributions can be made at any time in the year the participant turns 55.

 HSAs and HRAs

-The easiest way to incorporate an HRA is with a limited-purpose HRA which allows your employees to save for future medical expenses.
+The easiest way to incorporate an HRA is with a limited-purpose HRA, which allows your employees to save for future medical expenses.
 But it can’t reimburse any costs associated with the employee’s HDHP deductible.
 For example, a qualified small employer HRA (QSEHRA) is compatible with an HSA, but only if it’s a premium-only QSEHRA.

 This article was originally published on May 21, 2020.
-It was last updated October 29, 2021.
+It was last updated on December 5, 2022.